 Humphrey was appointed in April 2018.
 He has worked in private equity for 30 years and was, until 2017, a managing partner at Advent International, one of the world’s leading private equity firms, stepping down from its 5-man global Executive Committee and chair of the European Investment Advisory Committee.
 He is currently a non-executive director of Cambridge Innovation Capital plc and chair of its Remuneration Committee.
 He is a trustee of the Woodland Trust and Sadler’s Wells and is chair of the Institute for Research in Schools and is on the Cambridge University Campaign Board and Centre for Homelessness Impact Board.

-Robin takes up his appointment on 3 October 2018.
+Robin was appointed in October 2018.
 In June 2018, Robin retired as a Vice President of Charles River Associates where he worked across the energy and competition practices.
 He was previously a Partner at Deloitte from 2002 to 2013 where he led the Economic Consulting practice.
 He has also been a Partner at Arthur Andersen (Business Consulting, Strategy Finance and Economics) from 1999 to 2002.
 He has over 30 years of experience in economic consulting, providing advice to governments, regulators and corporates across multiple sectors including energy water and financial services.
 He has acted as the independent expert in regulatory and commercial disputes in the context of regulatory proceedings, litigation and arbitration.
 Since retiring from CRA, he continues to consult to a range of clients outside of the UK.
 Robin has a PhD in Economics.